genesiscommunitysuccess/docs/docs/tutorials/building-an-application/events/dynamic-events.md

 RESULT_EXPRESSION is the values that will be sent as part of the transaction to the target PROCESS_NAME, we can leave RESULT_EXPRESSION empty as we are going to generate a report for all positions anyway.

-The goal of this script is to create a cron rule to trigger a batch job using a cron expression.
-Once a day, we want to generate a position csv for each counterparty and store it in runtime/position-daily-report.
-The file name should be COUNTERPARTY_ID-DATE.csv

 Configure GENESIS_EVALUATOR in genesis-processes.xml.
 For this we should take a copy of genesis-processes.xml and place it in site-specific/cfg.
-There should be an example there of GENESIS_EVALUATOR we can enable.

 Run **genesisInstall** to verify it works as expected and GENESIS_EVALUATOR and the process appears in mon.

+Set up the dynamic rule

 To set up the dynamic rule, go to the DYNAMIC_RULE table and insert a row.
 Run `SendIt -t DYNAMIC_RULE”`

 , where the csv data resides in file called, DYNAMIC_RULE.csv

 **THIS IS JUST STUFF**